-5 Ways Cellular IoT-Enabled Smart Lighting Systems Help Build Smarter Cities
+5 Benefits of Cellular IoT-Driven Smart Lighting Systems for Cities

 Lighting is needed everywhere — from residential homes to office buildings to industrial plants.
 For smart buildings, smart lighting is the backbone of connected buildings.
 Each light connects to the building’s IP network, which provides the infrastructure for other smart connections in the building, such as security, HVAC, even analytics and data.
 Now more than ever, businesses and governments around the world are under pressure to lower costs while becoming more energy-efficient and providing people secure and well-lit spaces to work and live.
 With the latest innovations in lighting — smart lighting — people, companies and governments are unlocking the power of IoT to reduce energy consumption and costs.